RaneemAlhassan/Water-me_Game/README.md

 :warning: **note:** First download game media from [Here](https://drive.google.com/open?id=12LVSjV9yXeljTYGfos8mWOu8XrXwV_n1 "Here"), Then create a file with name **"Data"** in **"Water-me-Game/src/"** directory, then but the media in it.

-"src" means the source folder , where the classes are .
+"src" means the source folder , where the classes are exist.